Thakshaka/university-selection/README.md

 > **⚠️ Important:**
 >
-> Please be noticed that, as this is a **real-world project**, access has been intentionally limited to a smaller portion of the dataset.
+> Please be noticed that, as this is a **real-world project**, access has been intentionally limited to a smaller portion of our dataset.
 Testing is currently available for the following subjects: **Combined Mathematics, Biology, Physics, and Chemistry**.

 ## Contributing